Community Programs and Services

 This program provides a reward system to citizens that report information about criminal activities.
 If a citizen has information about a crime and would like to provide information anonymously, call CRIMESTOPPERS of Kenosha County at 262-656-7333.
 The caller may be eligible for a reward.

 POLICE DEPARTMENT TOURS

 Twin Lakes Police Department will gladly host a tour of the department and its equipment for scouts , pre-schools, classes, and other interested folks.
-To arrange a tour please call Captain Dennis Linn at 262-877-9056.
-Captain Linn will ask about the size of the group and find a time that works for you and us.
-If Captain Linn is out of the office, please leave your name and number and he will return your call.
+To arrange a tour please call Captain Katie Hall at 262-877-9056.
+Captain Hall will ask about the size of the group and find a time that works for you and us.
+If Captain Hall is out of the office, please leave your name and number and she will return your call.

 RESIDENCE SECURITY SURVEY

 Any Twin Lakes resident who owns a home in Twin lakes can have the police department conduct a security survey on their home.
 All recommendations to make the house more secure will be presented to the home owner and all approved recommendations will be done by the police department at no cost to the home owner.

 Any questions or to set up an appointment contact – Police Chief Adam Grosz or Captain Katie Hall at 262-877-9056.